dplusplus1024/ecdsa-bitcoin-nonces/BIP.md

 be interpreted as described in RFC 2119.

 This document applies to ECDSA over secp256k1.
-Schnorr signatures are out of scope: BIP 340 already specifies a hedged nonce derivation.
+Schnorr signatures are out of scope: BIP 340 already specifies its own nonce derivation.

 ### Notation